reallyreadit/blog/_posts/2019-07-03-helpwithshare.markdown

 **What does Readup need to build to get you sharing some [thing/idea/comment/concept/piece of content] with the rest of the world?**

 **Imagine using Readup for an entire afternoon.
 Imagine that you are reading and commenting on a handful of powerful articles and stories.
 And imagine that _part of that experience_ involves roping in some friends and family, or cross-posting to your other platforms.
 Can you envision that?
-If so, - and even if it's a little bit murky - please tell us exactly what you're seeing.
+If so - and even if it's a little bit murky - please tell us exactly what you're seeing.
 How are you sharing?
 What are you sharing?
 And the biggest question of all: Why?**